Categoricity of modular and Shimura curves

-One can arguably phrase this problem more naturally in terms of model theory.
-To that end, we consider two-sorted structures of the form
+One can arguably phrase this problem more naturally in terms of model theory: consider two-sorted structures of the form

-where $\textbf{D}$ comprises a set endowed with a group action (see Section \ref{modeltheory} for more details), $\textbf{S}$ comprises an algebraic variety with points in some algebraically closed field $F$ and a relation for each of the Zariski closed subsets in its cartesian powers defined over a countable field, and $q$ is a function from $\mathbf{D}$ to $\mathbf{S}$.
+where $\textbf{D}$ comprises a set endowed with a group action (see Section \ref{modeltheory} for more details), $\textbf{S}$ comprises an algebraic variety over a countable field $k$ with points in some algebraically closed field $F$, which we intepret in the field sort corresponding to $F$ with constants $k$, and $q$ is a function from $\mathbf{D}$ to $\mathbf{S}$.
 It follows that any connected component of a Shimura variety gives rise to such a structure.
-In a suitable language $\mathcal{L}_p$, we consider the complete first order theory of this structure and adjoin the $\mathcal{L}_{\omega_1,\omega}$ standard fibres condition, which says that the fibres of $q$ carry a transitive action of $\Gamma$.
-If we additionally include the axiom that $F$ has infinite transcendence degree, Theorem \ref{main} follows from the model-theoretic statement that this sentence is $\kappa$-{\it categorical} for all infinite cardinalities $\kappa$.
-Our Theorem \ref{mainmodel} is the statement this holds for any modular or Shimura curve.
-In Corollary \ref{com}, we prove that a certain axiomatisation for the first order theory of this structure is complete and satisfies quantifier elimination.
+In a suitable language $\mathcal{L}$, we consider the complete first order theory of this structure and adjoin the $\mathcal{L}_{\omega_1,\omega}$ standard fibres condition, which says that the fibres of $q$ carry a transitive action of $\Gamma$.
+Theorem \ref{main} follows from the model-theoretic statement that this sentence is $\kappa$-{\it categorical} for all infinite cardinalities $\kappa$.
+Our Theorem \ref{mainmodel} is the statement that, if we additionally include the axiom that $F$ has infinite transcendence degree, this holds for any modular or Shimura curve.
+In Corollary \ref{com}, we prove that our axiomatisation for the first order theory of this structure is complete and satisfies quantifier elimination.